redhat-openinfra-lab/openinfra-docs/docs/OSP16.2Instructions.md

     | 19367e0f-45ac-4242-b867-423e5a81727e | overcloud_controller1 | 7f573f3c-8389-4973-aba7-99f055071632 | power off    | manageable             | False       |
     +--------------------------------------+-----------------------+--------------------------------------+-------------+--------------------+-------------+
     ```
-    > Continue to monitor until the nodes are all in an *manageable* state.
+    > NOTE: Continue to monitor until the nodes are all in an *manageable* state.

 4. Run the introspect to assign the profiles and configure the nodes successfully.
 After all nodes are in an *available* state, verify the proper profiles were assigned.